kumahq/kuma-website/docs/docs/1.4.0/security/api-server-auth.md

    ::::

 2. Regenerate user tokens
-   Create new user tokens.
+   Create new tokens for users.
 These tokens are automatically created with the signing key that’s assigned the highest serial number, so they’re created with the new signing key.

-   At this point, tokens signed by either new or old signing key are valid.
+   Make sure the new signing key is available; otherwise old and new tokens are created with the same signing key and can both provide authentication.

 3. Remove the old signing key
    :::: tabs :options="{ useUrlFragment: false }"